Back up SQL Server with DPM

 In Specify online retention policy, you can specify how the recovery points created from the daily/weekly/monthly/yearly backups are retained in Azure.

 In Choose online replication, specify how the initial full replication of data will occur.
 You can replicate over the network, or do an offline backup (offline seeding).
 Offline backup uses the Azure Import feature.
-For more information, see Offline-backup workflow in Azure Backup.
+For more information, see Offline seeding using Azure Data Box.

 On the Summary page, review your settings.
 After you click Create Group initial replication of the data occurs.
 When it finishes the protection group status will show as OK on the Status page.
 Backup then takes place in line with the protection group settings.